 - kidney damage

 - skin sores and infections, which can cause pain and may lead to tissue death

-Just like there’s no standard treatment for type 1 diabetes, there’s no standard diet for diabetes.
-A nutritionist or dietitian can help you come up with meal plans and create a diet that works for you in the long-term.
+There’s no standard diet for diabetes.
+A nutritionist or dietitian can help you come up with meal plans and create a diet that works for you in the long term.

 A well-stocked kitchen of healthy food can also cut down on unnecessary sugar, carbohydrates, sodium, and fat that can spike blood sugar.

 An important aspect of any diabetic diet is consistency.
 To maintain blood sugar levels:

 - try to eat around the same time each day